adaobin/BiostatisticsAnalysis/Penguin Analysis.md

 :::

 We will now look at the distribution of species.
+Here we learned how to use color which was a cool tool.

 ::: {.cell}